 - Build a comprehensive budget for the property and maintain the bookkeeping for it.

 - Document procedures in accordance with the law.
-This is to help them avoid doing something illegal and gives you insight on how they do their job.
+This is to help them avoid doing something illegal and gives you insight into how they do their job.

-- Manage tenant marketing (if vacant), leases and renewals.
-This includes everything from the contract paperwork to evicting tenants not paying the rent.
+- Manage tenant marketing (if vacant), leases, and renewals.
+This includes everything from the contract paperwork to evicting tenants who are not paying the rent.

 - Create a market rent analysis regularly to understand how much other buildings in your area charge to help you stay competitive.

-- Track and deliver key performance indicators of the property including vacancy, rent, and the local area’s economic growth.
+- Track and deliver key property performance indicators, including vacancy, rent, and the local area’s economic growth.

 There’s actually a lot more to it, as this great article from ManageMyProperty.com mentions.
-But this is a good start and gives you a basic idea on what to expect.
+But this is a good start and gives you a basic idea of what to expect.

 Is the Commercial Property Management Company Even in Your Area?

-If you are looking for someone to manage properties in Atlanta, would a property manager that currently only works with Chicago buildings be a good choice?
+If you are looking for someone to manage properties in Atlanta, would a property manager who currently only works with Chicago buildings be a good choice?

-Or if you are in upstate New York with a small commercial building, does it make sense to have someone from downstate by NYC who normally handles skyscrapers manage your building?
+Or if you are in upstate New York with a small commercial building, does it make sense to have someone from downstate by NYC who normally handles skyscrapers and manage your building?
+Probably not.

 Commercial Property Management Certifications

-Even though certifications and education aren’t necessarily a strong indicator of performance, they at least show how much exposure and dedication the person has to the industry.
+Even though certifications and education aren’t necessarily strong indicators of performance, they at least show how much exposure and dedication the person has to the industry.
 In this case, you should look for someone who is an ACoM – Accredited Commercial Manager.